KaranBengani/cwvguard/README.md

 After running the CLI, you’ll get:

 - ✅ `blocked-routes.json` — list of routes with CWV scores below your threshold.
-- ✅ `middleware.ts` — auto-generated Next.js middleware that prevents those routes from rendering (requires manual setup).
+- ✅ `middleware.ts` — exportable Next.js middleware that prevents those routes from rendering (requires manual setup).
 - ✅ Console logs — details on analyzed routes and their performance scores.

 ---